 What is the difference between the PROFILE and FAFSA?
 Why do I need both?

 The FAFSA is required of every student who wants to be considered for federal student aid and most state funds.
 It collects information to establish your eligibility for federal and state student aid.
-PROFILE is a supplemental form required by Saint Anselm College and many other private colleges and universities.
-It collects additional information to help determine your eligibility for Saint Anselm College funds.
+PROFILE is a supplemental form required by Saint Anselm College and many other private colleges and universities to determine your eligibility for Saint Anselm College need-based funds.

 If you plan to take a leave of absence or withdraw from Saint Anselm College, you should schedule an appointment with the Business Office to discuss the financial implications of that decision.
 Withdrawing from Saint Anselm College during the semester may entitle you to a partial refund depending upon the date of departure.
 The total amount of your refund will be determined according to Saint Anselm College and federal refund policies.
 We must return all unused money to the federal government.
 Please note that if you withdraw, you could owe money to Saint Anselm.